SAFCSP-Team/get-operating-system-information/README.md

 In this project we want to focus on **OS** concepts that could be used to develop applications.

 #### Concepts
-These concepts are the main used concepts in the project solution, kindly read the provided resources if any is new to you.
+These concepts are the main used concepts in the project solution, kindly read the provided resources if any are new to you.

 | Concepts                              | Resources                                                                                                                                                                                                                                                                                                                           |
 |---------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|